June 26–Sept 20, 2020

 Julie Mehretu is co-organized by the Whitney and the Los Angeles County Museum of Art.
 The exhibition is curated by Christine Y. Kim, curator of contemporary art at LACMA, with Rujeko Hockley, assistant curator at the Whitney.

 Julie Mehretu is organized by the Whitney Museum of American Art, New York, and the Los Angeles County Museum of Art.

 Major support is provided by the Ford Foundation and The Andy Warhol Foundation for the Visual Arts.

 Generous support is provided by Susan and Larry Marx and Sami and Hala Mnaymneh.

-Additional support is provided by Christy and Bill Gatreaux, The Cowles Charitable Trust, the Robert Lehman Foundation, Inc.
+Additional support is provided by Christy and Bill Gatreaux, The Cowles Charitable Trust, the Robert Lehman Foundation, Inc., and Barbara Shuster.

 "[O]ne of the most significant painters of her generation" —Galerie